Journal Entries for Factoring Receivables

 What is Factoring Receivables?

-Factoring receivables or invoice finance/factoring is a fast way for companies to turn their open invoices or accounts receivable into same-day working capital when we buy invoices, with you receiving 80-93% of your money upfront.
+Factoring receivables or invoice finance/factoring is a fast way for companies to turn their open invoices or accounts receivable into same-day working capital.
+When we buy invoices, you receive 80-93% of your money upfront.
 Non-recourse invoice factoring is a true sale of a company’s invoices or accounts receivable to an invoice factoring company where the factor takes the credit risk and manages your A/R.

-Invoice factoring is a tool for start-ups, fast-growing small businesses, and business owners with less than a good credit score, and not-yet-bankable companies to safely offer credit terms.
-You can sell your invoices at a slight discount to face value under a factoring arrangement and still offer payment terms of net to net 90 days to credit-worthy companies and government agencies.
+Invoice factoring is a tool for start-ups, fast-growing small businesses, and small business owners with less than a good credit score, and not-yet-bankable companies to safely offer credit terms.
+You can sell your invoices at a slight discount to face value under a factoring arrangement and still offer payment terms of net 30 to net 90 days to credit-worthy companies and government agencies.
+Invoice factoring is all about having solid accounts receivables for us to purchase from you.

-There are two types of invoice factoring, recourse factoring and non-recourse factoring.
+There are two types of invoice factoring, recourse factoring, and non-recourse factoring.
 Bankers Factoring (Bankers) is a non-recourse factor finance company which means we take the bad debt or payment risk based on the credit risk and bankruptcy risk on your customers, the account debtors.
 A recourse factor can charge the invoice back to you for any reason.
 A recourse factoring company assumes zero risk.
 You will also hear the term invoice discounting, accounts receivable financing, receivables factoring, or A/R factoring when it comes to factor finance companies.
+Non-Recourse Factoring from Bankers Factoring is cheaper than many credit cards and one of the more desirable financing options if you have B2B or B2G sales on terms.

 Read our article on how do you factor accounts.